-- (9) Building Mechanical Equipment - a.
+(9) Building Mechanical Equipment

+- a.
 HVAC equipment, utility meters, satellite dishes, permanent grills, solar panels, and other mechanical equipment shall be located so as not to be visible from the primary frontage.
 Such equipment shall be located to the interior of the block behind buildings or on roofs.
 If located on a roof, they shall be located a minimum of 6' from the nearest parapet and shall be screened in the elevation view with an opaque screen. - b.
-Mechanical equipment shall not vent to the street side of the building, except that the Development Department may approve individual through-wall units only if they are designed as an integral part of the facade composition that dimensionally coincides with other key facade elements such as windows. - c.
-Window air conditioning units shall not be permitted.
+Mechanical equipment shall not vent to the street side of the building. - c.
+Window air conditioning units shall not be permitted in new buildings.